pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Last Boulder Menu:
 - Use Strength
-- D2 use Elixer (if you didn't use it early)
+- Use Elixer (if you didn't use it early)
-- U2 use Super Repel
+- Use Super Repel
 - Bike

-Optional: Pick up the hidden [Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7)
+Pick up the hidden [Full Restore](http://gunnermaniac.com/pokeworld?map=194#26/7) just before exiting VR.

 Indigo Plateau
 - Deposit Squirtle and Oddish/Paras unless you have Dux

-> Option to swap Nidoking and bird pre-fight if you want to save 0-0.5s at the cost of being difficult
+- Skip Depositing if you have DUX (it does not save time)

 Lorelei:
-- Dewgong: Bird Swap, X Acc + HD
+- Dewgong: Swap to bird, let it be KO'd, send Nidoking back in, X Acc + HD
 - Cloyster: HD
 - Slowbro: HD
-- Jynx: HD (EQ if PPUP Skip)
+- Jynx: HD
 - Lapras: HD

 ## BRUNO SPLIT

+> If you lost red bar on Lorelei, Elixer turn 2 on Onix instead of before the fight.

 Menu before Bruno:
-- Use Slot 4 Elixer
+- Use an Elixer

 Bruno:
 - Onix: X Acc + IB